Winter gems; a history of snowdrops and how to grow them

 Originating in Europe, the first recorded cultivation of snowdrops in England is in the 16th century, though many believe they were first brought over much earlier by Norman monks.
 They were grown in churchyards for Candlemas Day (2nd February) and in Abbeys as a medical plant for the treatment of ‘Mal au Tete’, problems of the head.
 Interestingly a chemical found in snowdrops, Galanthamine, is now used to treat Alzheimers.

 Some of those early planted snowdrops have now spread over the years to provide glorious carpets of white from late January into March.
 We are lucky in this area to have one of the finest snowdrop gardens anywhere – Welford Park (pictured above courtesy of Clive Nicholls).
-Open under the National Garden Scheme on Wednesday 5th February from 11am to 4pm, you can visit Welford, which is just northwest of Newbury, and experience their four acres of jewelled woodland.
-Incidentally, as the home of the Great British Bake Off, you won’t be surprised that they do some pretty fine teas too!
+Open under the National Garden Scheme in 2023 on Wednesday 8th February from 11am to 4pm, you can visit Welford, which is just northwest of Newbury, and experience their four acres of jewelled woodland.
+Incidentally, as the former home of the Great British Bake Off, you won’t be surprised that they do some pretty fine teas too!

 You will no doubt come back inspired to grow some snowdrops of your own so you will be pleased to hear that for the most part they are pretty easy little plants.
 You will need a shady, moist spot though they will tolerate some dryness in the summer which is their dormant period.
 A small area will do as long as you have a good handful of bulbs.